What is the Traveling Salesman Problem (TSP)? (2024)

 How to Solve the Traveling Salesman Problem with A Route Planner

-As your team grows, route planning will inevitably become too complex to manage using pen and paper or standard tools like Google Maps or Waze.
+As your team grows, manual route planning becomes too complex to manage using pen and paper or standard tools like Google Maps or Waze.

-Without some heavy-duty tools, you can not manually factor in things like roadblocks and weather conditions.
+Without some heavy-duty tools like route planning software, you can not manually factor in things like roadblocks and weather conditions.
 As a result, you will end up spending a lot of time planning routes.

 Unforeseen situations such as traffic congestion make it challenging to show up on time.